walstanb/Webchat/README.md

 ![](demo/ui-demo.gif)

-This is a chat application built with React, Fontend, and Python API as the backend.
+This is a chat application built with React as the frontend and Python FastAPI as the backend.
 It allows users to communicate in real-time using a chat interface.

 ## Quick Start with Development Server